-- ▶ Forced Labour & Human Trafficking Policy: This policy offers a more detailed definition of forced labour, in its various forms, as well as human trafficking.
+- Forced Labour & Human Trafficking Policy: This policy offers a more detailed definition of forced labour, in its various forms, as well has human trafficking.
 It provides a list of key indicators of forced labour, as they have been defined by the International Labour Organization (ILO).
 Additionally, this policy provides specific guidance on recruitment and employment practices for migrant workers, which have been identified as a particularly vulnerable group in our risk assessments for forced labour.
 In this policy, our merchandise suppliers are also instructed to adhere to the following practices when retaining migrant workers: - > Their factories must do business with reputable, governmentregistered recruitment agencies and only employ foreign migrant workers if they are legally permitted to work in the receiving country - > Foreign workers shall not be required to pay, directly or indirectly, any deposit or fees to recruitment agencies

 - > The employment contract must be communicated to migrant workers in a language understood by the foreign migrant worker and the contract must be concluded between the applicable factory and the worker (not an agency or broker) - Child Labour & Young Worker Policy: This policy provides specific guidance on sound management systems, documentation, and due diligence actions that our supplier should implement to ensure that no child labour occurs under any circumstances.
 Of critical importance, our suppliers are mandated to verify and document the age of their employees before employment.
-Additionally, this policy provides that for young workers (meaning those aged between (i) the legal minimum age for employment under local law, or the age of completion of compulsory education, or 15 years old (whichever is higher), and (ii) 18 years old), the supplier must establish appropriate risk assessment and monitoring of health and working conditions. - Subcontractor & Sub-Supplier Policy: This policy provides further guidance on the flow-down dissemination obligation of our suppliers to ensure compliance with our Code of Conduct with their upstream suppliers. - ▶ Zero-Tolerance & Penalty Policy: This policy sets forth a penalty application matrix for matters that have been identified as "zero-tolerance issues," including child labour, forced labour, discrimination, and unacceptable forms of punishment to discipline workers.
-The ALDO Group reserves the right to take action on a responsible exit strategy and terminate the business relationship in instances of non-compliance or lack of cooperation in respect to zero-tolerance issues.
+Additionally, this policy provides that for young workers (meaning those aged between (i) the legal minimum age for employment under local law, or the age of completion of compulsory education, or 15 years old (whichever is higher), and (ii) 18 years old), the supplier must establish appropriate risk assessment and monitoring of health and working conditions. - Subcontractor & Sub-Supplier Policy: This policy provides further guidance on the flow-down dissemination obligation of our suppliers to ensure compliance with our Code of Conduct with their upstream suppliers. - Zero-Tolerance & Penalty Policy: This policy sets forth a penalty application matrix for matters that have been identified as "zero-tolerance issues," including child labour, forced labour, discrimination and unacceptable forms of punishment to discipline workers.
+The ALDO Group reserves the right to take action on a responsible exit strategy and terminate the business relationshipininstancesofnon-complianceorlackofcooperation in respect to zero-tolerance issues.

 INDIRECT PROCUREMENT POLICY AND THE RESPONSIBLE PURCHASE PRACTICE POLICY.
-These two policies specifically relate to the procurement of non-merchandise goods and services, and they prohibit the use of forced labour and child labour.
+These two policies specifically relate to the procurement of non-merchandise goods and services and they prohibit the use of forced labour and child labour.
 Risks of forced labour can also be present in products purchased for support functions and as such, these two policies work in tandem to provide guidance in our indirect procurement purchases and in evaluating our non-merchandise suppliers in terms of risks associated with their social, environmental, and governance practices.
-Moreover, during this reporting period, all non-merchandise suppliers providing goods and/or services to the ALDO Group received our updated Code of Conduct.
-Those for whom the expenditure was over US\$25,000 agreed to adhere to it when contracting with the ALDO Group.

 DUE DILIGENCE PROGRAM.
 To communicate and effectively implement our social compliance programs, our proprietary Supplier Partnership Manual, which gathers all policies presented above, as well as detailed compliance processes and procedures, is communicated to each new merchandise supplier we explore doing business with.
-The Supplier Partnership Manual undergoes a regular revision to ensure we communicate our most up-to-date standards, requirements, and processes.
+The Supplier Partnership Manual undergoes an annual revision to ensure we communicate our most up-to-date standards, requirements, and processes.
 The due diligence efforts listed in our Supplier Partnership Manual can be divided into five critical phases when engaging with any new merchandise supplier:

-OUR REQUIREMENTS
+1 OUR REQUIREMENTS